Silverleaf Whitefly on Tomato

 University of Kentucky College of Agriculture

-Though the silverleaf whitefly and its more common relative, the greenhouse whitefly, are both small (about 1/8th inch) and similar in appearance there are some key differences.
+Though silverleaf whitefly and its close relative, the greenhouse whitefly, are both small (about 1/8th inch) and similar in appearance there are some key differences.
 Silverleaf Whiteflies tend to have more yellowish body and position their wings closer to the sides of their bodies whereas the more common greenhouse whiteflies are generally paler in color and tend to hold their wings flat on their backs.
-Typically the wings of the silverleaf whitefly do not touch such that a small portion of the yellow abdomen is visible between the wings.
+Typically, the wings of the silverleaf whitefly do not touch such that a small portion of the yellow abdomen is visible between the wings.

 Effect on Tomato